arkCyber/AuroraExt/README.md

 ## Privacy

-Aurora does not collect any personal data.
-The only time the extension communicates with the server is when you are using the share feature, which can be disabled from the settings.

-All the data is stored locally in the browser storage.
+AuroraExt does not collect any personal data.
+All blockchain keys and AI conversations are stored locally in the browser storage.
 You can view the source code and verify it yourself.

 You learn more about the privacy policy [here](PRIVACY.md).